-Talk to a financial planner, or an accountant.
+Talk to a financial planner or an accountant.
 Talk to your lawyer.
 If you need to, go to a credit counselor.
 Figure out what your options are.

 Are you going to need to get a better job?
 Are you going to need to cut expenses?
 Knowing what the problem is may not help you to solve it, but you can’t even begin to solve the problem until you know what it is.

 4. Concerns About Your Kids.

-Nothing is more agonizing then watching your children’s lives change because of your divorce.
+Nothing is more agonizing than watching your children’s lives change because of your divorce.
 It’s even worse when your soon-to-be-ex starts parenting in a way that makes your blood boil.

 Maybe your soon-to-be-ex has turned into the “Disney Dad” and is lavishing your kids with expensive gifts that you can’t afford.
 Even though you know he is trying to buy your kids’ love, you can’t help but worry that it will work and you’ll become the parent the kids hate.

 Of maybe your soon-to-be-ex is badmouthing you to your kids.
 Maybe she told your teenagers about your affair and now they don’t want to see you anymore.
-You’re afraid that your relationships with your kids will never be the same, and that they may never want to see you again.
+Now you’re afraid that your relationships with your kids will never be the same.
+You’re worried that they may never want to see you again.

 All of these issues, and a thousand more, can be very real consequences of your divorce.
-Nonetheless, stressing out over them won’t change them at all.
+Unfortunately, stressing out over them won’t change them.

 How to Deal With Stress Due to Concerns About Your Kids